Champs-Élysées stage in the Tour de France: General classification

 Although generally uncontested, there have been two occasions on which the last stage saw attacks on the leading position in the general classification.
 In 1979, Joop Zoetemelk was 3:07 behind Bernard Hinault before the final stage.
 Zoetemelk attacked on the last stage, hoping to win enough time to claim the victory.
 Hinault chased Zoetemelk, and beat him for the stage victory.

+Bernard Hinault in 1979 and in 1982 was the only rider winning on Champs-Élysées in yellow jersey (LeMond in 1989 won the jersey after the stage but didn't wear it during the stage).

 In 1989, Greg LeMond beat Laurent Fignon by 58 seconds over a 24 km time trial from Versailles.
 In doing so, he closed a 50-second gap to win the 1989 Tour de France by eight seconds.
-It was the first (and only) time trial final stage on the Champs-Élysées.
+It was the first (and only) time trial final stage on the Champs-Élysées and the only time that the yellow jersey change in the Champs-Élysées stage.
 The 1964, 1965 and 1967 Tours finished with time trials to the Parc des Princes, and the 1968 to 1971 stages had time trials to the Vélodrome de Vincennes (Cipale).

 In 2005, Lance Armstrong had a comfortable lead in the general classification, but behind him Alexander Vinokourov and Levi Leipheimer were only two seconds apart, on fifth and sixth place.
 Vinokourov succeeded in a breakaway during the last kilometre and, because of his stage win and bonus seconds, overtook Leipheimer for fifth position overall.
-As of 2022, this is the last time the stage was not decided in a bunch sprint.